 How to watch the 2022 AFL Grand Final

-The 2021 AFL Grand Final will see the Melbourne Demons take on the Western Bulldogs at Optus Stadium in Perth on Saturday, September 25, with times to be locked in closer to gameday.
+The 2021 AFL Grand Final will see the Melbourne Demons take on the Western Bulldogs at Optus Stadium in Perth on Saturday, September 25, with kickoff at 7:15pm (AEST).
 Channel 7 will have the live broadcast, while you’ll be able to catch a full on-demand replay from Kayo once the final whistle blows, ideal for when you can’t make it to the couch in time.